 Joining a Virtual Organization: A Multi-Method Study of Newcomers to Established Collaborations

 One of NSF’s Virtual Organizations grants, this study focuses on post docs joining virtual science and engineering teams.
 The objectives of the project are (1) to better understand under what general conditions Post-Doctoral Fellows are successful and (2) to identify social and technical barriers for Post-Doctoral Fellows entering virtual organizations.
-Starting in the Fall of 2009, I will be a Post Doc on this grant, a true participant observer working on a distributed science team.
+From 2009-2010 I was a Post Doc on this grant, a true participant observer working on a distributed science team.

 Visualizing Activity in Online Discussions

-In the Overherd project, we are developing and testing a set of visualization tools that allow instructors and students to see their discussions in an online learning environment differently.
-Our goals are (a) to make discussion participation more apparent and measurable for instructors and (b) to explore the impacts of visualization on participation.
-We use an online learning environment because the data is readily available, and we will easily be able to run a field experiment that allows us to compare participation in courses with and without the visualization tools.
-My broader interests are in discussion participation, social performance, and mechanisms for increasing participation in discussions.
-My interest here builds on my earlier work with MessagePlus – another attempt to help people make sense of online discussions.
+In the Overherd project, we were developing and testing a set of visualization tools that allow instructors and students to see their discussions in an online learning environment differently.
+Our goals were (a) to make discussion participation more apparent and measurable for instructors and (b) to explore the impacts of visualization on participation.
+We used an online learning environment because the data was readily available, and we were easily able to run a field experiment that allowed us to compare participation in courses with and without the visualization tools.
+This project fit with my broader interests in discussion participation, social performance, and mechanisms for increasing participation in discussions.
+My interest here built on my earlier work with MessagePlus – another attempt to help people make sense of online discussions.

 Sustainability Games: Group Dynamics and Manager Education